This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

 If you don’t have freeze dried fruit available, you can also use chopped dried fruit instead such as mango, cranberries, or apricots.

-To melt the chocolate, I like to do it on the stove top by create double boiler.
+To melt the chocolate, I like to do it on the stove top by creating a double boiler.
 But you can also simply do this in the microwave by combining the chocolate with a bit of coconut oil and heating it up for 30 second intervals and stirring in between.

 Absolutely.
 If you are making the granola from scratch, you can use gluten free oats.
 Otherwise, look for gluten free granola at the store.